Osmia cornifrons on an apple blossom. Photo: David Biddinger

 Upon emergence, females will conduct an orientation flight to identify the location of the nest from which they emerged.
 If this orientation flight is prevented or if the nests and emergence box is moved more than a few inches after emergence, the bees will abandon the site for new nests.
 Do not move the nests during the spring when bees are active.

-In addition to the mason bees described here, more than 500 species of other solitary bees are common throughout the Mid-Atlantic region.
-It may be possible to encourage these bees to form aggregations in your orchard simply by providing nesting sites and restricting the use of pesticides during the short period that these bees are active.
+In addition to the mason bees described here, more than 500 species of other wild solitary bees are common throughout the Mid-Atlantic region.
+It may be possible to encourage these bees to form aggregations in your orchard simply by providing foraging habitat, nesting sites and restricting the use of pesticides during the short period that these bees are active.
 Providing supplemental wildflowers adjacent to the orchard throughout the growing season will increase the health and reproduction rate of both managed and wild pollinators.

 To learn more about the management of mason bees and where to obtain these bees and/or cardboard nesting tubes: